pitchmuc/aepp/docs/getting-started.md

 You will need to have the following information saved to be used later:
 - Client ID
 - Client secret
-- Technical Account ID
-- auth_code
+- auth_code : note that this can be either a permanent or temporary code
 - IMS Org

 ## Using the module